atgreen/openldk/README.md

 - support for class files beyond Java 8
 - bytecode verification
 - `monitorenter`/`monitorexit` for object synchronization
+- SSA and SSA-based optimizations is aspirational.
+The compiler currently generates code for a naive stack machine.

 Author and License
 -------------------